Board elections - Spring 2020

 - Eighteen years of age or older

-- Is committed to a 3 year term
+- Is committed to a 3-year term

 Below are the expectations for anyone running for a board position:

 - Candidates must understand the requirements for a Board of Directors position.
-Once elected, the Board will also elect it’s officers, including President, Vice President, Secretary, and Treasurer.
+Once elected, the Board will also elect officers, including President, Vice President, Secretary, and Treasurer.
 Position descriptions are available in the Candidate Packet.

 - Candidates must agree to and sign the Code of Conduct provided in the Candidate Packet.

 - Each candidate is expected to complete the application, including a short personal statement and photo that will be posted on this website for owner-members to view when voting.
-Applications were due by March 15.

 - Candidates may receive a call from the nomination committee to discuss their candidacy.